-Note 18: Earnings per Share
+Note 14: Earnings per Share

-Basic earnings (loss) per share is computed using the weighted-average number of common shares outstanding during the period.
-Diluted earnings per share is computed using the weighted-average number of common shares outstanding during the period, plus the dilutive effect of outstanding options, using the treasury stock method and the average market price of the Company's common stock during the applicable period.
+Basic earnings (loss) per share ("EPS") is computed using the weighted-average number of common shares outstanding during the period.
+Diluted earnings per share is computed using the weighted-average number of common shares outstanding during the period, plus the dilutive effect of outstanding options and other equity awards, using the treasury stock method and the average market price of the Company's common stock during the applicable period.
 When a loss from continuing operations exists, all dilutive securities and potentially dilutive securities are anti-dilutive and are therefore excluded from the computation of diluted earnings per share.
 When net income from continuing operations exists, performance-based units, are omitted from the calculation of diluted EPS until it is determined that the performance criteria has been met at the end of the reporting period.
-As of June 30, 2020, there were 8,084,243 performance-based awards excluded from the calculation of diluted EPS.
+As of June 30, 2023 and 2022, there were 1,035,066 performance-based awards excluded from the calculation of diluted EPS.